Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-Are Bayer Contour Microlet lancets compatible with the Microlet Next lancing device?
+Are these lancets compatible with the Microlet Next device?

-What gauge are Microlet lancets, and does gauge affect comfort?
+What gauge are these lancets, and does it matter?

-How do I dispose of used lancets safely at home or while traveling?
+How should I dispose of used lancets safely?

-Place used lancets in an approved sharps container.
-If one is not available, use a rigid, puncture‑resistant container with a tight lid until proper disposal is possible.
-Follow local regulations for sharps disposal.
-Do not place loose lancets into household trash or recycling bins.
+Place used lancets into a dedicated sharps container immediately.
+If you don’t have one, use a heavy plastic container with a secure, puncture-resistant lid until you can access proper disposal.
+Follow your local regulations for sharps drop-off or household hazardous waste programs.
+Never throw loose lancets into household trash or recycling.